Jaded-Encoding-Thaumaturgy/JET-guide/docs/basics/installation.md

 this means that you need to install the mentioned plugin.

-Many plugins are now published on PyPI (or [VSWheels](https://github.com/Jaded-Encoding-Thaumaturgy/vs-wheels)) and can be installed with pip, e.g. `pip install vapoursynth-fmtconv`.
+Many plugins are now published on PyPI (or [VSWheels](https://github.com/Jaded-Encoding-Thaumaturgy/vs-wheels)) and can be installed with pip, e.g. `pip install vapoursynth-bestsource`.
 For plugins without a Python package, you can still use VSRepo, which is now installed separately: `pip install vsrepo`, then `vsrepo install <plugin>`.
 As a last resort, you can place plugin binaries manually into the plugin directory,